 Polly Neate, the CEO of Shelter, is reported to be saying there is a “desperate shortage” of actually affordable homes for people on low incomes.

 It’s simply no good putting up with what there is, or just continuing in exactly the same way as before.

-We at The Hendry Solution have come up with the best possible new policy for the whole of the housing sector and for stabilising house prices within it.
+The House Price Virtuoso Solution has come up with the best possible new policy for the whole of the housing sector and for stabilising house prices within it.

 In a nutshell the new policy is this:

 Firstly, Neighbourhood Development Plans (or NDPs), which are readily available planning tools, should be adopted across the whole country and they ought to include similar purchasing restrictions to those which have more recently been enshrined in the St Ives, Cornwall Area NDP, the H2 policies.